 Nautilus Sanctuary is a non-profit center for research, practice, and training in psychedelic-assisted psychotherapy in New York City.
 We are a group of hard-working, ethically-driven and spiritually-minded psychologists, psychiatrists, and medical doctors.

-Alexander Belser, PhD
+Alex Belser, PhD

 Willa Hall, PhD